What's at Stake

-The palila -- a bird endemic to Hawai'i -- depends on the native Hawaiian dry land forest, particularly mamane trees, for food, shelter, and breeding, and the destruction of mamane forests by sheep and goats and other browsing animals in the early twentieth century prompted a sharp decline in palila numbers and habitat.
-The U.S. Fish and Wildlife Service reacted by recognizing palila as endangered in 1967 and designating Palila critical habitat on the upper slopes of Mauna Kea.
+The palila—a bird endemic to Hawaiʻi—depends on the native Hawaiian dry land forest, particularly mamane trees, for food, shelter and breeding, and the destruction of mamane forests by sheep and goats and other browsing animals in the early twentieth century prompted a sharp decline in palila numbers and habitat.
+The U.S. Fish and Wildlife Service reacted by recognizing palila as endangered in 1967 and designating palila critical habitat on the upper slopes of Mauna Kea.

-Despite the known harm to native forests from browsing by sheep and goats, the State of Hawai`i continued to maintain feral goats and sheep for sport hunting within palila's critical habitat and even stocked the forests with mouflon sheep, another destructive browser.
-In an historic opinion issued in 1979 and a second in 1987, the District Court for the District of Hawai`i held, in decisions upheld by the Ninth Circuit, that degradation of palila habitat constitutes unlawful harm to palila in violation of the Endangered Species Act.
-The court found the state was in violation of the ESA because the state maintained the destructive animals in the federally listed bird's last-remaining habitat, on which the palila depends for breeding, feeding, and sheltering, and ordered it to remove all sheep and goats completely and permanently.
-A third court order in 1998 affirmed the 1979 and 1987 orders and required the state to continue removing goats and sheep and to minimize the animalsâ€™ migration into the critical habitat, such as by constructing and maintaining a perimeter fence.
+Despite the known harm to native forests from browsing by sheep and goats, the State of Hawaiʻi continued to maintain feral goats and sheep for sport hunting within palila's critical habitat and even stocked the forests with mouflon sheep, another destructive browser.
+In an historic opinion issued in 1979 and a second in 1986, the District Court for the District of Hawaiʻi held, in decisions upheld by the Ninth Circuit, that degradation of palila habitat constitutes unlawful harm to palila in violation of the Endangered Species Act.
+The court found the state was in violation of the ESA because the state maintained the destructive animals in the federally listed bird's last-remaining habitat, on which the palila depends for breeding, feeding and sheltering, and issued orders in 1979 and 1987 for the state to remove all sheep and goats completely and permanently.